aarboleda1/Visor-Chat/README.md

 **Backend**
 - [x] Incorporate Natural Language Processor to act as gateway into application
 - [ ] Store users conversations for data persistence in a database
 - [ ] Improve functionality of chat bot.
-Basic functionality works right now
+So that when a user asks a specific question, we query a 3rd party API to get certain information

 ## Architecture
 ![Architecture](/misc/architecture.png?raw=true "Optional Title")